Thursday, January 15, 2026

 Communal living at Eddy in Los Angeles | courtesy

-“Though many residents of intentional communities are undoubtedly frustrated by climate inaction and mounting economic inequality, others are joining primarily to form stronger social bonds,” The Times reported.
+“Though many residents of intentional communities are undoubtedly frustrated by climate inaction and mounting economic inequality, others are joining primarily to form stronger social bonds,” The New York Times reported in 2020.

 The number of intentional communities listed in the communal living sector’s directory, the Fellowship of Intentional Communities (FIC), nearly doubled between 2010 and 2016 (the last year the directory was published).
 It now contains some 1,200 listings.
 Estimating the total number of people living in these communities is difficult, but the FIC suggests it could be as high as 100,000 in the U.S.